 Is this simply a sign of the lack of maturity of our faith, a general shallowness in our religious devotion?
 Is it an indication that we fail to perceive the requisite value of faith-life integration?
 Perhaps it is even an implicit or subconscious extrapolation of the concept of “separation of church and state” to “separation of God and the rest of my life”?
 In the end, maybe it simply boils down to the feeling that a segregated faith is easier.

 Regardless of the rationale, we can’t help avoiding the reality that we are bucking this natural maturation process.
 Just as we’ve seen with the internet, work-life, and aviation, true mature faith integrates with every part of our lives.
 It affects the way we talk to our neighbors, how we drive through the school pickup line, and how we care for our yards.
 Real spiritual growth cannot be contained to only certain parts of our lives.

-“True mature faith integrates with every part of our lives.”
+Integrated Life: “True mature faith integrates with every part of our lives.”

 God exposed this concept to the nascent nation of Israel as he laid out the law through Moses.
 He didn’t simply tell them how to worship himself properly.
 Instead, instructions such as the blessings and curses of Deuteronomy 27-28 spotlight the law’s impacts on every relationship and activity the Israelites had, including bathing & farming, politics & justice, finances & family.
 Later, Jesus would clarify this mindset in his conversation with the Samaritan woman.